fyrox-book/fyrox-book.github.io/src/rg3d/introduction.md

-# rg3d
+# fyrox

-rg3d is a feature-rich, general purpose game engine that is suitable for any kind of games.
+fyrox is a feature-rich, general purpose game engine that is suitable for any kind of games.
 It is capable to power games with small- or medium-sized worlds, large-sized world most likely will require some manual work.
 This chapter of the book will help you to get familiar with core engine concepts and will help you start writing your first game!